HughKeenan/project-game/TESTING.md

 + After adding in the views for the report app, access was temporarily lost to the admin page.
 Reordering them to put admin at the top in settings.py fixed this

 ### Unresolved bugs
 + double clicking the button to post a response causes duplicate entries.
-Due to time constraints I was unable to fix this
+Due to time constraints I was unable to fix this.

+## Compatibility testing
+Compatibility was tested using the following browsers:

++ Chrome
++ Firefox
++ Edge

+Please find the compatibility report here: [Compatibility Report](documentation/compatibility/compatibility_report.pdf)

+## Responsiveness